-Some recent exhibitions and projects include: Jerwood Drawing Prize (2016); Amsterdam Drawing with Billytown (2015); Centre du Monde, FRAC Bretagne, France (2013); Eb en Overvloed, 38CC, Delft, NL (2013); Imagined Communities, curated by Miguel Amado, Golden Thread Gallery, Belfast, UK (2013); SeaWorthy, curated by Jean Berberis, Elizabeth Foundation for the Arts with the Flux Factory, NYC (2011); Floating World, LMCC, New York City (2011) and One on One, at the House of Arts in Brno, Czech Republic (2010).
+Some recent exhibitions and projects include: What Do Landscapes Say? at Het Nieuwe Instituut, Rotterdam, NL (2020); How the Land Lies at Sirius Arts Centre, Cobh, Ireland (2020); Drawing Research Forum – Autumn 2019 Session, Drawing Room, London, UK (2019); Unfolding Landscape, De Cacaofabriek, Helmond (2018); Independent Residency Banff Centre for the Arts, Canada (2017); b2 Galerie, Leipzig, DE (2017); Jerwood Drawing Prize, UK (2016); Amsterdam Drawing with Billytown (2015); Centre du Monde, FRAC Bretagne, France (2013); Eb en Overvloed, 38CC, Delft, NL (2013); Imagined Communities, curated by Miguel Amado, Golden Thread Gallery, Belfast, UK (2013); SeaWorthy, curated by Jean Berberis, Elizabeth Foundation for the Arts with the Flux Factory, NYC (2011); Floating World, LMCC, New York City (2011) and One on One, at the House of Arts in Brno, CZ (2010).

 Work made for public art commissions includes a memorial for Jewish lawyers deported in WW II for the Palace of Justice in the Hague; an artwork for the Da Costa School in the Hague, and for the Trust for Public Land in New York City.
-I have also been a finalist a number of times for public art projects; for the Department of Culture in New York City, Roomburg in Leiden and the Cambridge Arts Council in Cambridge, MA, USA.
+I’ve also been a finalist a number of times for public art projects; for the Department of Culture in New York City, Roomburg in Leiden and the Cambridge Arts Council in Cambridge, MA, USA.